Hermes (surname)

 Hermès is a surname of Provençal origin.

-Etymology

-Derived from the Old Provencal erm meaning "a desert"/"a wasteland" + the locative suffix -ès meaning "associated with"/"pertinent to"/"inhabitant of", the topographic surname Hermès indicates that the original bearer lived in relative isolation upon, or was otherwise associated with, an area of barren or uncultivated land.
+Derived from the Old Provencal erm, meaning "a desert"/"a wasteland" plus the locative suffix -ès, meaning "associated with"/"pertinent to"/"inhabitant of", the topographic surname Hermès indicates that the original bearer lived in relative isolation upon, or was otherwise associated with, an area of barren or uncultivated land.

 People with the surname Hermes include: